Menu

 Visit Kent County Council website

-Admissions Policy Y7-11 2023
+Admissions Policy Y7-11 2025

-Supplementary Information Form 2023 intake
+Supplementary Information Form 2025 intake

 Appeals

-Please do NOT use ANY other appeal form or send your form to your local authority.
 It is suggested that you download the explanatory booklet about appeals which you should read before you complete the appeal form.
+Booklet Link

 You should include any evidence or supporting material with your appeal form and you MUST give the grounds for your appeal at the time you lodge your appeal form.
 Your appeal form will not be accepted unless you state the grounds for your appeal.
-You may appeal for more than one school.
+You may appeal for more than one school, but on different forms.

 Please note that the online form will ask you to download two utility bills dated in the last THREE months.
 If you do not have access to a scanner, please take two photographs with a mobile phone and upload the photographic files.